Calls for expressions of interest

 2. The application file:

-• 1 brief description of one or more recent assignments (within the previous 3 years) related to the type of activities, illustrating your competence in one or more areas of expertise described in the terms of reference (4000 characters maximum, spaces included).
+• 1 detailed description of one or more recent assignments (within the previous 3 years) related to the type of activities, illustrating your competence in one or more of the areas of expertise described in the terms of reference.
+Highlight how the experience acquired in the context of this project demonstrates your skills in one or more of the areas covered by the terms of reference (4000 characters maximum, spaces included);

-• the names of up to 3 experts who technically meet the expertise requirements and a brief description of their respective skills and experience.
+• The names of up to 3 experts who technically meet the expertise requirements and a brief description of their respective skills and experience.
+In the case of an application made on behalf of an independent consultant, no other expert may be proposed.

 1. Communication with COLEAD